2008 United States presidential election: Age issue

 Similar to Senator Bob Dole's 1996 presidential campaign, one of the more widely leveled charges against McCain was the issue of his age—he turned 72 in August and there was widespread concern about the idea of electing a man who would be 80 years old if he completed two full terms in office (the oldest president, Ronald Reagan, had been a month shy of 78 when he left office in January 1989).
 In addition, McCain suffered from the ill effects of his captivity in North Vietnam and reportedly had difficulty lifting his arms above his head.
-His age in particular was considered a liability against the youthful Senator Obama, who was the first Generation Xer to run for president on a major party ticket.
-McCain for comparison was born before World War II and belonged to the Silent Generation.
+His age in particular was considered a liability against the youthful Senator Obama, who was nearly twenty-five years his junior.
+McCain, by comparison, was born before World War II and belonged to the Silent Generation.
 Much like Bob Dole, McCain attempted to counter these charges by releasing all of his medical records, something Obama did not do.
 McCain's wife Cindy dismissed concerns about his health by arguing that "We went hiking the Grand Canyon last summer and [John] did great and had no trouble keeping up with us."
 McCain also appeared at several campaign stops with his still-active 95-year-old mother.
 In a speech on the House floor, Pennsylvania Congressman John Murtha criticized McCain's age by saying "Seven presidents have come and gone since I've been in Congress, and I saw the toll the job took on each one of them."
 If elected, McCain would have been the first president born in the 1930s.
 McCain ultimately died in 2018, just one year after the completion of Obama's second term.

 Like the Clinton campaign in 1996, Obama avoided discussing McCain's age directly, instead preferring to simply call his ideas and message "old" and "old hat".
 He also made a strong appeal to youth voters and back during his primary contest with Hillary Clinton, had stated "When I watched the feud between the Clintons and [Newt Gingrich] unfold during the 1990s, I was reminded of old quarrels started on college campuses long ago.
 It's time for a new generation to take over."
-Obama's active use of a Blackberry and other modern technology also stood in contrast to the Arizona Senator's admission that he did not use a computer or a cell phone.
+Obama's active use of a Blackberry and other modern technology also stood in contrast to the Arizona Senator's admission that he was an infrequent user of email and the internet.
 McCain's service in Vietnam, while marketable to baby boomers, was referred to as "unimportant" to younger voters.